Student Life In London – A Guide To Hoxton

 Sadler’s Wells Theatre

 A world-leading institute dedicated to the medium of dance, Sadler’s Wells Theatre has over three centuries of theatrical heritage.
-There’s a wide and varied programme of activities and shows all year long.
+There’s a wide and varied programme of activities and shows year-round.
 You can catch a show of anything from ballet to flamenco displayed by travelling troupes from all over the world.

 Location: Rosebery Avenue, Clerkenwell, London, EC1R 4TN